Home » Cool & Creamy Cucumber Gazpacho

 • Jalapeño – Seeds removed.
 If you like it spicy, use a whole jalapeno or try a serrano chili.
 Just remove the seeds – they don’t blend well and can make your soup texture gritty.

-• Onion – white and green parts, trimmed
+• Onion – White and green parts, trimmed.

 • Garlic – Please use fresh garlic, it makes all the difference!